fch-yk/d_12_02_php_support_bot/README.md

-# PHP Support
+# Technical support bot

-PHP support platform
+This is a Telegram bot that accepts users' requests for technical support.

 ## Prerequisites